sksorde/node-siebel/node-siebel-rest/siebel-claims-native/README.md

  ## Build for deployment to Expo
  This process deploys the app for any user to test on Cellular data or Wifi.

- From within the node-siebel/node-siebel-rest/siebel-claims-native folder, execute the following command:
+ From within the node-siebel/node-siebel-rest/siebel-claims-native folder, execute the following command (it builds for IOS AND Android devices):
  ```
  expo-cli build:ios -t simulator
  ```